Gestational choriocarcinoma: Low risk

 Individuals with low risk GTN are usually treated with single agent chemotherapy, such as methotrexate and folinic acid (MTX/FA) or actinomycin D (ActD).
 Other treatment options for those with low risk include hysterectomy and surgical removal of the tumor if possible.

 High risk

-Those with high risk GTN receive a multi-agent chemotherapy regimen, usually consisting of a weekly rotation of etopside, methotrexate, and actinomycin D given one week and cyclophosphamide and vincristine given the following week, with variations to treatment occurring on a patient-specific basis.
+Those with high risk GTN receive a multi-agent chemotherapy regimen, usually consisting of a weekly rotation of etoposide, methotrexate, and actinomycin D given one week and cyclophosphamide and vincristine given the following week, with variations to treatment occurring on a patient-specific basis.
 In individuals who relapse, secondary chemotherapy is needed where treatment may vary from the original regimen.
 The treatment includes a platinum-etopside combination given with other chemotherapy medications, such as methotrexate and actinomycin D (EMA-EP), bleomycin (BEP), or ifosfamide (VIP, ICE).
 Additional treatment also consists of surgery and radiotherapy if deemed appropriate for the individual.
 This condition can also result in resistance to the medications used to treat it and failure of their success in the individuals.
 If this occurs, individuals usually undergo a more intensive medication regimen than what was originally given to them.